benNthen/levelworks-site/README.md

 cd levelworks
 ```
-## Running the website locally using a container
+# Running the website locally
+The website runs on Docker.

-To build the site in a container, run the following to build the container images:
+Run the following commands to build the container images:

 ```
 docker-compose build
 docker-compose up -d
 ```

 Open up your browser to http://localhost:5432 to view the website.
-As you make changes to the source files, docker updates the website and forces a browser refresh simultaneously.
+As you make changes to the source files, docker updates the website simultaneously.

 ## Retrieving the enrolment details stored in the PostgreSQL database